harshgupta20/quick-react/readme.md

 - Create standard project folders
 - Add a clean welcome screen
 - Set up an Axios instance at `src/utils/axiosInstance.js`
+- Use `.tsx`/`.ts` files and install TypeScript/types if you chose TypeScript, or use `.jsx`/`.js` files and set up PropTypes if you chose JavaScript
+## 🧠 How Language Selection & Type Safety Works

+- At the start, you choose JavaScript or TypeScript.
+- The tool uses the correct Vite template (`react` or `react-ts`) based on your choice.
+- All generated files (e.g., `App.jsx`/`App.tsx`, `main.jsx`/`main.tsx`) use the appropriate extension.
+- If you select JavaScript, PropTypes is installed and set up in the main App component for runtime prop validation.
+- If you select TypeScript, TypeScript and all necessary type packages are installed and used throughout the project.
+- The tool automatically detects and updates either `vite.config.js` or `vite.config.ts` for Tailwind setup.

 ## 📂 Folder Structure
 After running, your project will look like this: